Governor's Cup (Kentucky)

-The Governor's Cup is a trophy awarded to the victor of the annual college football game between the University of Kentucky and the University of Louisville in the state of Kentucky; it is also used as a reference to the rivalry itself.
+The Governor's Cup is a trophy awarded to the victor of the annual college football game between the University of Kentucky (program started in 1881) and the University of Louisville (program started in 1912) in the commonwealth of Kentucky; it is also used as a reference to the rivalry itself.

 History

-Though the teams first played in 1912, they only played six times until the rivalry was suspended after the 1924 season and wasn’t renewed for another 70 years.
-The rivalry resumed in 1994 with a new Governor's Cup trophy which has been awarded every year since.
+Although the two teams first met in 1912 – which was also Louisville's inaugural football season – the teams met just six times before the rivalry was suspended after the 1924 season, and it would not be renewed for another 70 years.
+Despite Louisville's persistent efforts to revive the series, Kentucky showed little interest, according to The Courier-Journal.
+Kentucky agreed to resume the rivalry only on the condition that the first four games be played in Lexington – a stipulation UofL accepted.
+The rivalry finally resumed in 1994 with a new Governor's Cup trophy which has been awarded every year since.

-Kentucky leads the series 19–15.
+Kentucky leads the series 19–16.
+Since the modern series started in 1994, Louisville leads 16–13.
 From 1994 to 2006, the game was played on the opening weekend of the college football season.
 In 2007, the game was moved to the third game of the season when played in Lexington but remained the first game when played in Louisville.
 Starting in 2014, which marked Louisville's inaugural season in the Atlantic Coast Conference, the Governor's Cup became the last game of the regular season for both teams on Thanksgiving weekend, which coincided with several other ACC-SEC same-state rivalries.

 Because the Southeastern Conference, of which Kentucky is a member, decided to play a conference-only schedule for 2020 in response to the COVID-19 pandemic, the 2020 edition of the Governor's Cup game was canceled.
 The rivalry will continue until at least the 2030 season with Kentucky hosting in even years and Louisville hosting in odd years.

+In June 2025, long time Kentucky assistant coach and recruiter Vince Marrow was reported to be leaving the Wildcats to take the general manager position at Louisville in an off-field role.
+Marrow is considered to be one of the top recruiters in the country and was credited with landing 37 blue chip recruits in his time at Kentucky.
+The position is expected to include overseeing roster management, high school recruiting, and the transfer portal.
+The move had been rumored twice before, including in December 2024, but both times Marrow stayed with Kentucky.

+Notable games

+September 2, 2000: In the only overtime game in series history, Louisville outlasted Kentucky to win 40–34.
+A walk-off touchdown from running back Tony Stallings would seal the game for the Cardinals.

+November 26, 2016: Kentucky upset #11 Louisville in a shootout.
+Kentucky recovered a fumble by Heisman candidate Lamar Jackson with 1:45 to go in the game.
+Kentucky would kick a field goal to win the game 41–38.
+Lamar Jackson would go on to the win the Heisman Trophy.